appml/neutrinote/README.md

 ## What is neutriNote?

 In a nutshell, all-in-one preservation of written thoughts, be those text, math (LaTeX), rich markdown, drawings, etc., in fully searchable plain text (universal UTF-8).
-Instead of placing text editing first like most mainline writing apps, the mission of neutriNote is to reduce cognitive load through note-taking.
+Instead of placing text editing first like most mainline writing apps, neutriNote is on one hand on the mission to reduce cognitive load through note-taking, while on the other as a platform that presents an invitation to build tools to capture knowledge in all shapes and forms.

 ## Community Edition